pkmn/randbats/extension/README.md

 you are not simply dealing with this stale data scenario.

-Furthermore, due to how the set generation logic used by Pokémon Showdown is based off of battle-only formes, it may not always be possible to disambiguate which formes set to display in the tooltip (eg. Darmanitan-Galar vs. Darmanitan-Galar-Zen while the Pokémon is in Darmanitan-Galar forme) - in these cases, multiple set options will be displayed.
+Furthermore, due to how the set generation logic used by Pokémon Showdown is based off of battle-only formes, it may not always be possible to disambiguate which forme's set to display in the tooltip (eg. Darmanitan-Galar vs. Darmanitan-Galar-Zen while the Pokémon is in Darmanitan-Galar forme) - in these cases, multiple set options will be displayed.

 This extension was written to have no impact on tooltips in non-random formats and to gracefully